moroshko/react-autosuggest/README.md

 where:

+* `event` - either the click event from an suggestion click or the keyboard event from a keypress. `event.target.value` should not be used to retreive the new value, since it may be undefined (e. g. in case of a click on a suggestion, `event.target` is not the input element).
 * `newValue` - the new value of the input
 * `method` - string describing how the change has occurred.
 The possible values are:
   * `'down'` - user pressed <kbd>Down</kbd>